Letitia “Teri” Smallwood

 We began working with Ms. Smallwood after she wrote to us in 2009 asking for help.
 In March 2014, Ms. Smallwood filed a Petition for Post-Conviction Relief in the Common Pleas Court of Cumberland County based on the advancements in arson science that could lead to new evidence.

 On April 20, 2015 Judge Edward E. Guido ordered Ms. Smallwood’s petition and ordered a new trial.
 The Commonwealth appealed Guido’s decision to Pennsylvania Superior Court.
-At 62 years old, after serving 42 years in incarceration, Ms. Smallwood was released on bail and resides in Carlisle, Pennsylvania, with her aunt.
-There, she awaits the results of the appeal.
+At 62 years old, after serving 42 years in incarceration, Ms. Smallwood was released on bail.

 Joshua Snyder of Boni & Zack LLC, the recipient of the Project’s 2015 Edward D. Ohlbaum Volunteer Award, joined us as co-council for Ms. Smallwood’s case.